bmp-dot/QuickStartCalmDSL/README.md

 -   Change to the "HelloBlueprint" directory and do an "ls"

-    -   This was automatically created during the blueprint launch.
+    -   This directory and it's contents were automatically created during the blueprint launch.
+As part of the DevWorkstation blueprint launch we ran ```calm init bp``` which creates a sample blueprint configured with the connected Calm instance.

 -   You will see "blueprint.py" which is a python version of a blueprint

 -   You will also see a "scripts" directory.
-This is where all bash/powershell/python is stored for the blueprint
+This is where all bash/powershell/python scripts are stored that are used within the blueprint

 ![A screenshot of a cell phone Description automatically generated](media/image7.png){width="6.111805555555556in" height="1.7902099737532808in"}

--   Run "vi blueprint.py"
+-   Run ```vi blueprint.py```

--   Review the blueprint and you will see some familiar constructs
+-   Review the blueprint for familiar constructs

-    -   SSH Credentials (line 54-69)
+    -   Credentials (line 54-69)

     -   OS Image (line 62-65)